Last Updated on March 22, 2021 by Julia Wilson

 Putting your cat on a diet without veterinary supervision

-Many pet owners make the assumption that because a food is safe for human consumption it must be safe for our cats to eat.
-This isn’t the case, and there are foods which are toxic or dangerous for our cats to eat.
-Chocolate, for example, contains a substance called theobromine which is extremely toxic to cats, grapes and raisins contain an unknown toxin which causes kidney damage.
+Many pet owners assume that because a type of food is safe for human consumption it must be safe for our cats to eat.
+This isn’t the case, and some foods are unsafe and toxic to cats.
+Chocolate, for example, contains a substance called theobromine which is extremely toxic to cats, grapes and raisins contain an unknown toxin causing kidney damage.
 Onions cause a type of anaemia.

 Feeding a vegetarian diet

 Cats are obligate carnivores, they must eat meat to survive.
-If you are against eating meat for moral or ethical reasons then that is a choice you are able to make.
+If you are against eating meat for moral or ethical reasons then that is a choice you can make.
 As humans, we can get along just fine without consuming meat.
 Cats cannot, so please don’t try to make your cat eat a vegetarian diet.

 Too many snacks